baocongchen/Interview-Practice-Data-Analyst/README.md

 ### 6. If you were to start your data analyst position today, what would be your goals a year from now?

-I will work hard while studying to become a self-driving car engineer.
-I want to deepen my knowledge in data science and automation, so I will enroll in Udacity's self-driving car engineer program.
+I think at 23andMe I will be able to learn so much knowledge.
+I will use this opportunity to collaberate with the team to develop data-driven product that will help people access, understand and benefit from the human genome.
+Because technology is evolving so fast, I will work hard while studying to become a senior data scientist, deepening my knowledge in data analytics, prediction models and user experience design, so I will enroll in Udacity's data science programs such as Machine Learning engineer program, AI engineer program.

-In the first 9 months, I will try to finish this program.
-After that, I will find a place where I can apply my new skills and work as a self-driving car engineer.
+In the first 6 months, I will try to finish Machine Learning engineer program.
+After this, I will try to build a segmentation system that will help customize and generate report based on user's features.
+In the second 6 months, I will enroll in AI engineer program.
+After finishing this program, I want to develop a automatic design system based on user experience.